 When it comes to strengthening the muscles of the core, planks are one of the best.
+Moreover, planks can be done without equipment.
 This exercise, as simple as it may look, can engage the deepest layers of the abdominal muscles.

 It also targets the obliques and transverse abdominus muscles in a way that no conventional ab exercises can.
 Not only does plank target the abdominals, it also firms up the shoulders, back, and hips.